whlong1/cookbook/README.md

 ### Overview

 CookBook is an online database of recipes.

+• Browse recipes by style.

+• Upload your own recipes.

+• Review recipes submitted by other users.

 ***